vinuesa/get_phylomarkers/INSTALL.md

 # Installation and execution notes for the get_phylomarkers pipeline

-Version: Nov, 14 2017
+Version: Nov, 17 2017

 This file lists the software components of the *get_phylomarkers* pipeline and briefly describes how to install them.

 The pipeline runs on Linux (Ubuntu and RedHat distros) and Mac OS X environments.

 It assumes that recent versions of Bash, Perl and R are installed on a multicore (64bit) machine, ideally a server running Linux.
-The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like generating multiple sequence alignments, deriving codon alignments, inferring maximum likelihood gene phylogenies and testing their clock-likeness.
+The pipeline is designed to take advantage of modern multicore machines to parallelize all repetitive tasks that have to be performed on each entry sequence, like tagging sequences, generating multiple sequence alignments, deriving codon alignments, runnig the Phi test on them and inferring maximum likelihood phylogenies from to markers.
 Therefore, if your intention is to select optimal genome markers to infer genome phylogenies, you should run the pipeline on a multiprocessor/multicore server to speed up computations.

 ## Quick install and test notes

-1. clone the repository into a suitable directory (e.g. $HOME/src/gitHub/) using the command 'git clone https://github.com/vinuesa/get_phylomarkers.git'
+1. clone the repository into a suitable directory (e.g. $HOME/src/gitHub/) using the command 'git clone https://github.com/vinuesa/get_phylomarkers.git' from within $HOME/src/gitHub/

 2. Make sure R is configured in your system.
 If not, please install R package (r-base in linux).
 See CRAN packages for OSX [here](https://cran.r-project.org/bin/macosx/).